DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

-\paragraph{Effect of mask extraction method.} Throughout our experiments, we utilize a simple mask extraction approach without learning~\cite{fame} by default.
-However, when using a learned segmentation method \eg SegFormer~\cite{xie2021segformer}, we observe a further improvement: $1.9$ points increase in harmonic mean as shown in \tabref{abl} (e).
+\textbf{Effect of mask extraction method.} Throughout our experiments, we utilize a simple mask extraction approach without learning~\cite{fame} by default.
+However, when using a learned segmentation method \eg SegFormer~\cite{xie2021segformer}, we observe a further improvement: $3.0$ points increase in H.M. as shown in \tabref{abl} (i).